Category Archives: formembers

 We will be in touch shortly after receiving your email to let you know if your project is eligible and whether we need further information.
 The final decisions will be made towards the end of April and applicants will be informed immediately of the outcome.

 If you would like further information see below where there is a list of our previous grants.
-However, please note that while we traditionally mainly funded physical “things”, we will consider funding towards other projects, staff time, online work, events etc.
+However, please note that while we traditionally mainly funded physical “things”, we will consider funding towards other projects, online work, events etc.

 Note that we give grants only to organisations, not to individuals.
 Students are welcome to apply but should ensure that a member of UoR staff agrees with the application and can provide information on the University account that the grant is to to paid into.
 An alternative route would be through another associated organisation such as RUSU.